instituutnederlandsetaal/BlackLab/site/docs/server/_vmtouch.md

 	sudo vmtouch -vtld <list_of_files>

 The switches: v=verbose, t=touch (load into disk cache), l=lock (lock in disk cache), d=daemon (keep the program running).
-For example, we use the following command line to keep all four forward indices of our BlackLab index locked in disk cache (run from within the index directory):
+For example, we use the following command line to keep all four forward indices of our BlackLab corpus locked in disk cache (run from within the index directory):

 	sudo vmtouch -vtld fi_contents%word/tokens.dat fi_contents%lemma/tokens.dat fi_contents%pos/tokens.dat fi_contents%punct/tokens.dat